proteusx/Suda-For-GoldenDict/README.md

 ## USAGE

-Clone the Github repository `git -clone https://bla bla bla`
+Clone the Github repository `git clone https://github.com/proteusx/Suda-For-GoldenDict.git`

 Edit the first line of the file `build-suda.sh`.
 The variable `TLG_CDROM` must contain the path to the TLG CDROM files.